Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: Introduction

 \section{Introduction}

 The demand for data traffic is steadily increasing and wireless networks of the next decade have to meet the high data rate requirements for many different applications \cite{Andrews2014_WhatWill5GBe}.
-To handle this high data rate, non-orthogonal multiple access (NOMA) is considered as a breakthrough technique, which enables simultaneous multiple access in the power domain for $5G$ wireless networks \cite{Dai2015_NOMAfor5G}.
+To handle this high data rate, non-orthogonal multiple access (NOMA) is considered as a breakthrough technique, which enables simultaneous multiple access in the power domain for $5$G wireless networks \cite{Dai2015_NOMAfor5G}.
 Specifically, downlink NOMA is an application of broadcast channels \cite{Cover1972_BroadcastChannel} and it relies on superposition coding (SPC) at the transmitter to transfer multiple data streams in the same resource block, and successive interference cancellation (SIC) at the receiver to cancel co-channel interference.
 NOMA has the potential to deliver higher system throughput \cite{Saito2013_NOMAForCellular,Benjebbovu2013_SystemLevelPerformance} and higher ergodic sum capacity \cite{Zheng2017_CapacityComparisonBetweenMIMONOMA}, and to achieve better outage performance \cite{Ding2014_OnThePerformanceOfNOMA} compared to the existing orthogonal multiple access (OMA) techniques.
+In practical power domain NOMA schemes, more power is allocated to users with poor channel conditions to guarantee their required minimum rates \cite{Yang2016_GeneralPowerAllo}.
+This way NOMA presents an advantage in providing higher spectral efficiency and fairness.